donia-lab/MetaBGC/MetaBGC-Development/README.md

 **Identify** - This module runs on translated metagenomic reads from a cohort of samples using a selected set of high-performance spHMMs and their pre-set score cutoffs, as determined in MetaBGC-Build.
 The results are parsed into a list of identified biosynthetic reads in fasta format.

-**Quantify** - This module de-replicates all biosynthetic reads discovered by MetaBGC-Identify from all metagenomic samples in the cohort into a unified set of â€œunique biosynthetic readsâ€.
-An abundance profile martrix is then generated for all â€œunique biosynthetic readsâ€ by quantifying them in all samples of the metagenomic cohort.
+**Quantify** - This module de-replicates all biosynthetic reads discovered by MetaBGC-Identify from all metagenomic samples in the cohort into a unified set of **unique biosynthetic reads**.
+An abundance profile martrix is then generated for all unique biosynthetic reads by quantifying them in all samples of the metagenomic cohort.

-**Cluster** - This module uses Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to cluster â€œunique biosynthetic readsâ€ with similar abundance profiles across different metagenomic samples into distinct bins, based on the abundance profile martrix obtained in MetaBGC-Quantify.
+**Cluster** - This module uses Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to cluster unique biosynthetic reads with similar abundance profiles across different metagenomic samples into distinct bins, based on the abundance profile martrix obtained in MetaBGC-Quantify.

+**Search** - **NEW** option to run Identify, Quantify and Cluster together as a single command.

 ### Running Build to construct the spHMMs